What Kind Of Food Should I Feed My 1-month-old Puppy?

 Signs of Readiness

 Knowing when to transition your 1-month-old puppy to solid food is important for their health and development.
 Puppies typically start showing signs of readiness for solid food around the age of 3 to 4 weeks.
 These signs include increased curiosity about their surroundings, the ability to lap liquids, and the development of teeth and proper jaw control.
-If your puppy shows these signs and starts exploring their environment by or mouthing, it may be time to slowly introduce solid food.
+If your puppy shows these signs and starts exploring their environment by chewing or mouthing, it may be time to slowly introduce solid food.

 Introducing Solid Food Gradually